fasiaa/leonsi/README.md

 # Leonsi
-Leonsi is a tool that aids the content creators in creating and management of their content, planning their content in advance and provides tools to help with their journey to be a content creator.
+Leonsi is a helper bot that provides a helping hand with artists to create the perfect character with a storyline for their comicbooks or books.
+Aiding the artists to be focused purely on how to pave their way through the book rather than worrying about the nuisances of character creation.